eugenius-smith/synappy/README.md

     2) decays must not be nonsensical (tau > 0, tau not way larger than rest of set)
         - This decay-based mask update can be turned off during synwrapper.add_decay()

-    Success/fail filter is stored in a global synwrapper.mask attribute that can be propagated to all other attributes via the synwrapper.propagate_mask() method.
+    The Success/fail filter is stored in a global synwrapper.mask attribute that can be propagated to all other attributes via the synwrapper.propagate_mask() method.